DevTheFool/open-interval-timer/README.md

 bun start
 ```

-This project was created using `bun init` in bun v1.3.3.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.
+This project was created using `bun init` bun-react-tailwind-shadcn-template.